-Some have disquiet over God commanding the Israelites to annihilate the Canaanites.
-The Canaanites were not some innocent primitive people but were immoral and debased on an unmatched scale and had tested God's patience for centuries.
+Some feel concern over God commanding the Israelites to annihilate the Canaanites.
+But remember the Canaanites were not some innocent primitive people but were immoral and debased on an unmatched scale and had tested God's patience for centuries.
 But God made sure that the Canaanites would have ample time to repent, and Israel would not inherit the land until the iniquity of the Amorites, a general word for the Canaanites, was filled to the brim and overflowing.